pingcap/docs-cn/dev/reference/tools/tidb-binlog/overview.md

 This document introduces the architecture and the deployment of the cluster version of TiDB-Binlog.

-TiDB-Binlog is tool used to collect binlog data from TiDB and provide real-time backup and synchronization to downstream platforms.
+TiDB-Binlog is tool used to collect binlog data from TiDB and provide real-time backup and replication to downstream platforms.

 TiDB-Binlog has the following features:

-* **Data synchronization:** synchronize the data in the TiDB cluster to other databases
+* **Data replication:** replicate the data in the TiDB cluster to other databases
 * **Real-time backup and restoration:** back up the data in the TiDB cluster and restore the TiDB cluster when the cluster fails

 ## TiDB-Binlog architecture